yuanqing/sketch-select-layers/README.md

 - Selects layers that match a given name or regular expression
 - Filters the selected layers, or makes a new selection of layers on the current page if the selection is empty
-- Can be additionally configured to match one particular layer type
+- Can be optionally configured to match one particular layer type

 ### Select By Type